BretFisher/kubernetes-mastery/slides/k8s/kubectlrun.md

   - rarely used directly

-- A *replication controller* is the (deprecated) predecessor of a replica set
+- Note: A *replication controller* is the deprecated predecessor of a replica set

 ---